Blockchain Cryptography Explained

 Furthermore, through public-key cryptography a digital signature is produced, securing the integrity of the data that is being shown.
 This is done by combining a user's’ private key with the data that they wish to sign, through a mathematical algorithm.

 Since the actual data itself is part of the digital signature, the network will not recognize it as valid if any part of it is tampered with.
-Changing even a tiny aspect of the data reshapes the whole signature, making it false.
-Through this, blockchain technology is capable of guaranteeing that any data being transferred across it is true, accurate and untampered with.
-Digital signatures are what give the data recorded on the blockchain its immutability.
+Editing even the slightest aspect of the data reshapes the whole signature, making it false and obsolete.
+Through this, blockchain technology is capable of guaranteeing that any data being recorded onto it is true, accurate and untampered with.
+Digital signatures are what give the data recorded on a blockchain its immutability.

 In some ways, digital signatures do what their names suggest: they provide validation and authentication in the same way signatures do, in digital form.
 In this segment we will discuss how they work as well as how multisignatures (multisigs) can be used to add an extra layer of security.